- In Public transport Transport

 Rome Metro Map PDF: Complete overview of Rome Subway

 Below, you can check out the Rome Metro Map.
 It’s of course really handy when in Rome to have a hard copy, with a map of Rome subway stations.
-Familiarise yourself with the layout before you leave your hotel.
-However, because there are only three metro lines, it’s pretty straightforward to get around.

-List of Rome subway stops, stations & lines
+List of Rome Subway Stops, Stations & Lines

-Consisting of 3 intersecting lines, the metro is not that complicated to navigate.
 Here’s a list of the 3 lines and their 73 stops.
 Check out the Rome metro station map to decide where you need to get off.

 - Battistini